patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/patterns/actions/actions.md

 ![Inline success alert for deletion.](./img/critical-deletion-success.png)

 #### Reversible deletion
 When the action of deleting a resource can be reversed, it has a lower impact on the user experience.
-You might want to warn users, but a confirmation dialog isn't necessary because they can easily retrieve the deleted resource.
+A confirmation dialog isn't necessary because users can easily retrieve the deleted resource.

+If you do choose to use a confirmation dialog, use a primary button to submit the modal, rather than a danger button.
+Do not ask users for any text input.

 ## Variations